vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > _In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers._

 ## Why deploy SPF, DKIM, and DMARC?
-SPF, DKIM, and DMARC are essential email authentication protocols for **outbound email** that help prevent spoofing in phishing attacks.
-Enabling these protocols together strengthens your domain's email authentication mechanisms, improves security, and builds trust with your recipients by ensuring that email sent from your domain is legitimate and trustworthy.
+SPF, DKIM, and DMARC are essential authentication protocols for **outbound email** that help prevent spoofing in phishing attacks.
+When enabled together, these protocols strengthen your domain’s security and build trust with receiving mail servers by ensuring that email sent from your domain is legitimate and trustworthy.

 ### SPF, DKIM and DMARC - Comparison table:
 | Protocol | Purpose                                                                |